Workplace Flexibility: Promising Research Supports a 4-Day Work Week

-As employers and employees alike search for better ways to work, many are rethinking the concept of the workweek entirely.
-For example, a recent bill in California proposed switching the state over to a 32-hour workweek.
-This particular bill eventually stalled, but it’s just one example in a long list of countries and companies testing out or implementing a four-day workweek, including Iceland, Sweden, Scotland, Microsoft Japan, Kickstarter, and many more.
+A recent bill in California even proposed switching the state over to a 32-hour workweek.
+Although it was stalled, it’s just one example in a long list of countries and companies testing out or implementing the four-day workweek.
+Others include Iceland, Sweden, Scotland, Microsoft Japan, Kickstarter, and many more.

 What Does a 4-Day Workweek Look like?